SmithEcophysLab/ecophys_sp2019/Notes/Notes_03.05.19.md

 	- Introduce Jasper Ridge Global Change Experiment

 ## Homework
-- Read XXXXXX.
+- Read Yuan and Chen (2015).
 The full citation and link can be found in the [Readings](../Readings) folder.
 The pdf can be found on BlackBoard.
 - Continue thinking about your deliverable!